Bipartite and directed scale-free complex networks arising from zeta functions: Multiplicative zeta functions and related scale-free networks

+\begin{remark}Given a degree quasidistribution, we can associate with it a standard degree distribution (and, consequently, a set of standard graphs).
+A direct way consists in taking the absolute value of the quasiprobabilities and nomalizing them again properly.
+Another possibility is to exclude the negative degrees and to further normalize the remaining nonnegative quantities.
+Clearly, these choices give rise to different families of graphs. \end{remark}

-The space $\mathcal{G_{\mathcal{M}}}(*)$ has the structure of an Abelian group.
-However, if we restrict to $\mathcal{G_{\mathcal{CM}}}$, the Dirichlet product is not necessarily completely multiplicative.
+Observe that if we restrict to $\mathcal{G_{\mathcal{CM}}}$, the Dirichlet product is not necessarily completely multiplicative.
 Another possibility \cite{Ltemp} is to consider the pointwise product of two completely multiplicative functions: $h:=(f\cdot g)(n)=f(n)g(n)$ and define the product of graphs as the graph associated with $h$.
-The space $\mathcal{G_{\mathcal{CM}}}(\cdot)$ is now an abelian group: \textit{scale-free networks are transformed into scale-free networks}.
+The space $\mathcal{G_{\mathcal{CM}}}(\cdot)$ is now an abelian monoid: \textit{scale-free networks are transformed into scale-free networks}.

 By way of an example, we will construct the inverse of the bipartite version of the model of Aiello et al. \cite{Aiello}: the bipartite M\"obius random graph.
 The Dirichlet series associated with $\mu(n)$ is